mavryk-network/mavryk-protocol/docs/introduction/howtorun.rst

 There are two main ways to participate: delegating your coins and running a delegate.
 The main advantage of delegating your coins is simplicity.
-The second way allows to participate more actively in the protocol, by baking blocks and voting, but is more demanding; however, the extra effort is compensated by more rewards in tez.
+The second way allows to participate more actively in the protocol, by baking blocks and voting, but is more demanding; however, the extra effort is compensated by more rewards in mav.

 To learn more about the protocol refer to :doc:`this page <../active/protocol_overview>`.